jetstack/finops-stack/installation/README.md

 - [Helmfile](https://helmfile.readthedocs.io/en/latest/#installation) installed on your local machine
 - A Google Service Account with the following:
     - roles/monitor.viewer and roles/iam.serviceAccountTokenCreator permissions
-    - workload identity configured for grafana kubernetes service account: `[finops-stack/grafana]`
+    - workload identity configured for grafana kubernetes service account: `[finops-stack/grafana]`.
+Have a look at this [blog post](https://venafi.com/blog/gke-workload-identity-federation-for-kubernetes-principals/) to configure workload identity.
 - Unless you want to access the Grafana dashboard via `kubectl port-forward` you'll need a domain name

 ## Distribution support